PaddlePaddle/PaddleDetection/deploy/pphuman/docs/fight_recognition_en.md

 Fight Recognition [Demo](https://videotag.bj.bcebos.com/PaddleVideo-release2.3/fight_demo.mp4).

-Firstly, dowload the inference model and unzip it to `inference` directory.
+Firstly, download the inference model and unzip it to `inference` directory.
 Then execute the following command to recognize whether there is fight action in a given video:

 ```
 cd ${PaddleVideo_root}